Dale Earnhardt Sr. Once Received a Troubling Death Threat Because of His ‘Dirty Driving’

 “You f—ing people won’t do anything about his dirty driving, so someone else will have to,” the note continued.
 “He has pushed his way around NASCAR tracks for too long.
 If that f—ing son of a b—- wants to drive like that, then let him drive a super modified on the dirt tracks.
 Then he would get pushed back, probably right off the track and into the field where he belongs.
 You keep talking about the integrity of the sport, and let him get away with all his s—. … Tell Dale to watch his ass WHEREEVER [sic] he goes.”

 Dale Earnhardt Sr. kept racing and put together an impressive career

 Needless to say, NASCAR took that threat against Dale Earnhardt’s life pretty seriously.
-The FBI was notified, and local police were dispatched to keep tabs on the driver.
+The FBI was notified, and local police were dispatched to monitor the driver.